erroronline1/caro/readme.md

     * https://databasefaqs.com/mariadb-set-auto-increment-value/, https://stackoverflow.com/questions/15821532/get-current-auto-increment-value-for-any-table

 ## to do
-* contain filtered filenames into csvfilter export (filename, print header), if available
-    * chain destination and source or only if destination does contain ____ or whatever
 * record restricted_access for generalrecords-context
     * {unit:[...], permission:[...], user:[...]} with unit/permission intersection, ceo/admin full access
     * exclude self only